Janet Mitchell (EastEnders): 2006–2011

-In May 2010, Billy is forced to look after Janet and William, after Honey and Jack are involved in a car crash.
-He struggles to tell them that Jack has died, and that Honey is in a critical condition.
-Later that night, Billy finds Janet playing with the drugs that he had been attempting to sell before he found out about the crash, and with that, he sends her to Phil Mitchell's (Steve McFadden).
-In July 2011, Janet and William meet Billy's granddaughter Lola Pearce (Danielle Harold).
+2014–present

 Janet returns in February 2014, with William.
 She returns again on 27 May 2014, when Honey visits Walford to tell Billy that she is moving to Canada with Janet and William.
-Billy is devastated and burns Janet's passport to try and stop them from leaving.
-Honey remains determined, but decides to leave Janet with Billy, when she realises how well she is doing.
+Billy is devastated and burns Janet's passport to try to stop them from leaving.
+Honey remains determined, but decides to leave Janet with Billy when she realises how well she is doing.
 Janet says goodbye to Honey and William, before officially moving in with Billy, Lola and Lola's daughter, Lexi Pearce (Dotti-Beau Cotterill), until Lola and Lexi leave in July 2015.

 In November 2015, Honey and Will (now Freddie Phillips) return from Canada and Billy and Honey decide to give their relationship another go.
 In October 2016, Billy, Honey, Will and Janet move into the flat above the funeral parlour, where Billy is made a partner in the business.
 When Janet is struck by a car and hospitalised in October 2017, Billy hurts Honey when he accuses her of treating Janet differently from Will.
-Janet initially cannot feel her legs but makes a full recovery.
+Janet initially cannot feel her legs, but makes a full recovery.
 Billy wants to get Janet a dog, so Karen Taylor (Lorraine Stanley) agrees that Billy can have her dog Bronson for a few nights for Janet.